Ph-IRES/workshop_data-analysis/statistics/model_fitting/fixed_models_binom/README.md

 	Number of Fisher Scoring iterations: 7

 ![](Rplot06.png)
 Fig 7.
 Visualization of `model`.
 Note that the "Estimates"  output by `summary(model)` can be derived from this plot.
+The site 'Estimates' in `summary(model)` are the y values for each site fit line where x = Mean Tot L. (Intercept 'Estimate' is mean of groups intersects y=0)")

 ---